 This cottage has luxurious accommodation offering a superb bathroom complete with a slipper bath, gorgeous king-size bedroom and living accommodation, all in stunning surroundings.

-Outside there is a waterfall and brook flowing next to the cottage and a private garden with a wood-fired hot tub.
+Outside there is a waterfall and brook flowing next to the cottage and a private garden with a wood-fired hot tub filled with natural spring water and no chlorine.

 Note: This cottage can be booked with Ref.
 932219, together they sleep 6.